dinhanhthi/dinhanhthi.com/_posts/mooc/2020-04-26-deeplearning-ai-course-2.md

 👉 **Course 1** -- [Neural Networks and Deep Learning](/deeplearning-ai-course-1).<br />
 👉 **Course 3** -- [Structuring Machine Learning Projects](/deeplearning-ai-course-3).

+This course will teach you the "magic" of getting deep learning to work well.
+Rather than the deep learning process being a black box, you will understand what drives performance, and be able to more systematically get good results.
+You will also learn TensorFlow.

 {% katexmm %}

 ## Initialization step